git-meaux/FDR/README.md

 ### Description

-**Facebook Distraction Remover** is a Firefox add-on that declutters your Facebook experience by removing suggested profiles and pages from your Facebook feed.
+**Facebook Distraction Remover** is a Firefox add-on that declutters the Facebook experience.
+I got annoyed by suggested profiles and pages and got fed up to create this addon for removing them from the Facebook feed.

-You can focus on what matters and enjoy Facebook again.
+With the add-on it's a bit less annoying.